terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     jumphost-tools/live-gateways
     ```

     Make sure the new gateways are in the list.
+(Note that `kick-all-gateways` might not work, since the gateways are still not fully set up.)

 15. Rename the new database on top of the old database.